hpc/pavilion2/docs/tests/suites.rst

 .. warning:: Deprecation Warning
     Pavilion 2.4 uses the `tests` and `test_src` subdirectories to store suite configs and test source code respectively.
-As of the latest release, these directories are deprecated in favor of the single `suites` directory, and support for them will eventually be removed entirely.
+As of the latest release, these directories are deprecated in favor of the single `suites` directory, and support for them will eventually be removed.

 .. _tests.suites.auxiliary_configs: